 Affectionately known as “Mini Phinney,” racing is in his DNA.
 Taylor is the son of former professional cyclist Davis Phinney, the first American to win a stage of the Tour de France, Olympic bronze medalist and elite pro rider for two decades, and Connie Carpenter, one of just a handful of two-sport Olympians, having first competed at the 1972 Winter Games in speed skating at the age of 14, and later at the 1984 Summer Games as a cyclist where she won the gold medal during the first-ever Olympic women’s cycling event.

 Taylor took on some major cycling races and had some outstanding top finishes throughout the 2011-2012 season.
-He started the 2012 season by helping his team win the Giro del Trentino’s Team Time Trial where he wore the leader’s jersey for a day.
+He started the 2012 season by helping his team win the Giro del Trentino’s Team Time Trial where he wore the leader’s jersey, the maglia rosa, for a day.
 He placed first in Stage 1 of the ITT Giro d’Italia, first in Stage 7 of the ITT USA Pro Cycling Challenge, and just barely missed out on a medal at the 2012 Olympic Games in London, coming in 4th place in both the Olympic Road Race and in the Olympic Time Trial competitions.
 Following the Olympics, he went on to win the silver medal at the World Road Cycling Championships in September.
-Taylor Phinney continues to gain respect as a young cycling phenomenon who has rapidly built a name for himself in the sport.

 After being a member of the Trek–Livestrong team (2009-2010), BMC Racing (2011-2016), Cannondale-Drapac Pro Cycling Team (2017-2019), Phinney announced his retirement in late 2019.
 As a world champion, and three-time Olympian, Phinney remains active in the world of cycling, recently announcing a junior and women’s enduro club in Girona, Spain.